Skip to content

 Underestimating the physical and psychological preparation required, as well as the appropriate clothing and equipment, can have dangerous and potentially life-threatening consequences!

-MEDICAL CERTIFICATE
+12.2.MEDICAL CERTIFICATE

 To participate, it is mandatory to provide a medical certificate of competitive sporting fitness valid for the entire duration of the race.

-The documents must be uploaded to your personal file on the website experience.torxtrail.com, no later than 30 June 2025.If the certificate is not uploaded by the date indicated, the registration will be cancelled.
+If the certificate is not uploaded by the date indicated, the registration will be cancelled.
 No refunds will be due.

-They must upload the certificate issued by a sports medicine doctor certifying their suitability for competitive practice in athletics.
+• Italian athletes: They must upload the certificate issued by a sports medicine doctor certifying their suitability for competitive practice in athletics.

-12.REFUND OF REGISTRATION FEES
+13. REFUND OF REGISTRATION FEES

 VDA TRAILERS SSDrl is a non-profit organisation.
 Proceeds from the corporate business are invested in sports activities.
 Organising sporting events is an extremely demanding process involving a great many activities and requiring resources to meet fixed costs (salaries, rental of office premises and warehouses, maintenance of equipment, service and utility charges, subscriptions to external services such as press reviews, logistics costs, etc.).
 This means that any registration fees paid can only be reimbursed strictly within the stipulated limits and in the cases listed below:

-1. Refund for cancellation of the race
+13.1.Refund for cancellation of the race

-In the event that the race is canceled due to force majeure beyond the control of the organisation, including any national or
+In the event that the race is cancelled due to force majeure beyond the control of the organisation, the proportion of the registration fee to be refunded will be determined as follows:

-% REFUND
+% refund

 60%

-between 1 April and 15 May 2025
+between 1 April and 15 May

 50%

-between 15 May and 15 June 2025
+between 15 May and 15 June

 30%

-after il 15 June 2025
+after il 15 June 2026

-not refund
+no refund

 Refunds will only be made on submission of the appropriate request form completed by the runner, which will be provided by the organisation.

-2. Refund for withdrawal of the runner
+13.2.Refund for withdrawal of the runner

-1. Ordinary refund The organisation will recognize the reimbursement of 50% of the registration fee paid, for proven serious health or personal reasons not foreseeable at the time of registration.
-To request a refund, an email must be sent to the address [email protected].Requests received after 15 June 2025 will not be refunded.
+The organisation will recognize the reimbursement of 50% of the registration fee paid, for proven serious health or personal reasons not foreseeable at the time of registration.

-3. Refunds will not be made under any other circumstances.
+13.2.4.Refunds will not be made under any other circumstances.
 It is not possible to transfer the registration to the next edition.

-13.BIB NUMBER AND CHIPS
+14. BIB NUMBER AND CHIPS

-• BIBS Bib numbers are handed individually to all runners on presentation of a photo ID.
+Bib numbers are handed individually to all runners on presentation of a photo ID.

 Race numbers allow runners free access to refreshment areas, treatment rooms, rest rooms, showers, bags, etc.

-• CHIPS With the bib, two chips for timing will be given:
+With the bib, two chips for timing will be given:

 • numbered bracelet that must be worn on the wrist for timing via smartphone at the control points.

-• numbered strap that must be attached externally to the backpack for timing via antennas at the start and finishBefore the start of the race, all runners must pass through the entrance gates into the reserved starting area in order to register the chip.
+Before the start of the race, all runners must pass through the entrance gates into the reserved starting area in order to register the chip.

 WARNING!